-Students in each of the College of Management bachelor of science major programs must complete a minimum of 20 credit hours of their major requirements and/or major electives at Metropolitan State University.
+Requirement.
 In addition, students must complete at least 30 credits at Metropolitan State University in order to graduate.

 Students may combine any two majors in the College of Management as a double major as long as there are at least 24 upper division semester credits of coursework in the second major that do not overlap the first major.
 Both majors must be completed at the time of graduation.